apono-io/terraform-provider-apono/docs/resources/access_flow_v2.md

 Optional:

 - `justification_required` (Boolean) Require justification from requestor.
 Defaults to true.
 Must be set to false for automatic access flows.
+Only applicable in self-serve access flows (trigger = "SELF_SERVE").
 - `labels` (Set of String) Custom labels for organizational use.
 - `requester_cannot_approve_self` (Boolean) Requester cannot approve their own requests.
 Defaults to false.
+Only applicable in self-serve access flows (trigger = "SELF_SERVE").
 - `require_approver_reason` (Boolean) Require reason from approver.
 Defaults to false.
+Only applicable in self-serve access flows (trigger = "SELF_SERVE").
 - `require_mfa` (Boolean) Require MFA at approval time.
 Defaults to false.
+Only applicable in self-serve access flows (trigger = "SELF_SERVE").

 <a id="nestedatt--approver_policy"></a>